Tennessee Court Records

 - Extracurricular activities

-What is the Average Child Support Payment in Tennessee?
+What Is The Average Child Support Payment in Tennessee?

-The basic tenet is that a child should receive the kind of support he/she would receive regardless of the relationship between parents.
+The basic tenet is that a child should receive the kind of support they would receive regardless of the relationship between parents.
 Interested persons may use the calculator and worksheet to estimate the payable amount.

-How Do I Apply for Child Support in Tennessee?
+How Do I Apply For Child Support in Tennessee?

 How Do I Get Out of Paying Child Support in Tennessee?